Halloween Recipes – How to Bake Pumpkin Seeds

 Microwaving – Nuke your pumpkin seeds into oblivion.

-Although this is the easiest and safest recipe to follow, microwaving your pumpkin seeds does not toast or roast them.
+Although this is the easiest and safest recipe to follow to cook pumpkin seeds, microwaving does not toast or roast the seeds, so expect the taste and texture to be a little bit different.
 Ease of use is almost always a trade-off for quality.
 Many people enjoy microwaving their pumpkin seeds, but I personally think they should be roasted or toasted.

 - Add prepped pumpkin seeds to the dish of melted lard, spreading them out flat.